serene-solidarity/emblems/README.md

 ![Kaiser Wilhelm I](https://i.cbc.ca/1.2743092.1408642933!/fileImage/httpImage/image.jpg_gen/derivatives/original_1180/kaiser-s-bust.jpg)

-If the rascist German Empire's emblems were removed and the city was renamed Kitchener then it is certainly high time that the decaying British Empire's racist and degrading embelems be removed from public view.
+If the racist German Empire's emblems were removed and the city was renamed Kitchener then it is certainly high time that the decaying British Empire's racist and degrading emblems be removed from public view.

 Sadly Berlin, Ontario Canada was renamed Kitchener, Ontario, Canada in recognition of **the genocidal Kitchener of Khartoum**.
 Our city venerates his murderous conquests in North and East Africa that promoted concertration camps and slavery.